Please enter your email address with which you are logged in and we will send you a password recovery link.

 c.
 For each author, for all his surveys, an interface is available for viewing and managing requests for deletion submitted by respondents.

 d.
-In addition to the above functionalities, which relate to the general regulation of the GDPR aspects for all authors' surveys for which the controller is responsible, at the level of each survey collecting personal data and complying with the GDPR requirements, the following functionalities:
+In addition to the above functionalities, which relate to the general regulation of the GDPR aspects for all authors' surveys, who is a controller of personal data, for which the controller is responsible, at the level of each survey collecting personal data and complying with the GDPR requirements, the following functionalities:

 i.
 An interface for entering and modifying additional information in the case of a specific GDPR binding survey.
 For each such survey, the author of the survey may make a statement as to whether the survey contains personal data, a description of personal data, an indication of the manner and purpose of data processing and indicate when certain personal data (automatic) will be deleted (e.g., email).